Consumption in France

 France - Consumption

-Commenting on the release, Charlotte de Montpellier, economist at ING, remarked:
+On the outlook, Charlotte de Montpellier, senior economist at ING, highlighted that:

-FocusEconomics Consensus Forecast panelists see the economy expanding 3.8% in 2022, which down 0.1 percentage points from last month’s forecast, and 2.2% in 2023.
+FocusEconomics Consensus Forecast panelists see the economy expanding 0.3% in 2023, which is down 0.2 percentage points from last month’s forecast, and 1.6% in 2024.

 France - Consumption Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||0.08||0.46 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.